jackbaty/archive.baty.net/content/posts/2018/synology-moments-first-experience.md

-+++
+---
-date = "2018-06-25T09:41:12-04:00"
+date: "2018-06-25T09:41:12-04:00"
-description = "I've imported all my Google Photos into Synology Moments" draft = false tags = ["photography", "synology", "google"] title = "Synology Moments First Experience"
+description: I've imported all my Google Photos into Synology Moments

-+++
+draft: false
+tags:
+- photography
+- synology
+- google
+title: Synology Moments First Experience
+---

 I now have a nice, big Synology NAS.
 Synology's new photo app, [Moments](https://www.synology.com/en-us/dsm/feature/moments), aims to be a replacement for Google Photos, which sounds like a great plan.
 I've been